willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My controller is stuck in an infinite reboot (buzzing after LEDs cycle) OR the controller doesn't turn on at all

-Verify you have fresh batteries in the device.
-Controller buzzing 3 times and shutting down indicates critical battery.
-If the issue persists, perform [device recovery](troubleshooting-windows-mixed-reality.md#device-recovery) to reset the controller back to factory settings.
+This is a critical battery indicator, so make sure you have fresh batteries in the device.
+If the issue persists, perform [device recovery](troubleshooting-windows-mixed-reality.md#device-recovery) to reset the controller to factory settings.

 ### I'm trying to pair my controllers, but they never show up in the "Add a new device menu" in Bluetooth Settings

 Check that you do not have controllers paired already, remove them and try again.
-If problem persists reboot PC and try again.''
-If that fails, consult the [Bluetooth Best Practices](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) section
+If problem persists reboot the PC and try again.
+If that fails, consult the [Bluetooth Best Practices](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) section.

 ### Wi-Fi speeds becomes slow on my notebook when motion controllers are turned on

 Your notebook may share its Wi-Fi antenna with Bluetooth when connected to 2.4GHz access point.
 Check from device manager if you can switch band preference to 5GHz.
-If 5GHz network is not available and performance is severely impacts consider using Bluetooth dongle.
+If 5GHz network is not available and performance is severely impacted, consider using Bluetooth dongle.

 ![Wifi band selection settings can be found through device manager](images/wifi5ghz.png)